aveltras/amazonka-servant-streaming/README.md

 # amazonka-servant-streaming

-Minimal repo trying to achieve file streaming from AWS S3 through Servant.
+Minimal repo trying to achieve file streaming from AWS S3 through Servant using Amazonka library.

 To use this, you have to create a `.env` file at the root of the project with the following values filling `AWS_ACCESS_KEY_ID` AND `AWS_SECRET_ACCESS_KEY` appropriately: